Life Dice is a game that is both fun to play and sparks meaningful interations between people of all ages.

 Happiness is the result of experiencing virtues such as kindness, generosity and compassion, and this happiness is bestowed equally on both the giver and the receiver of these blessings!
 Answering this question is sure to reinforce this awareness.

 Service is virtue in action.
 Reflecting on our service helps us identify our strengths, gain a sense of purpose, and see ourselves in relation to something outside of ourselves.
 These are three things that happiness researchers have identified as essential for life-long happiness.

 We never stop learning.
 Whether we are playing with our family, students, or other adults, this question invites us to reconnect with the wonder of discovering something new, and the joy of sharing our discovery with someone else.
 When learning is the result of making a mistake, we learn humility, perseverance and grace.

 3) They invite the mind, heart and body to be fully present in the process.

-It is said that over half of communication is non-verbal.
-While this game will not teach body language skills, it will help you become very aware of how changes in your voice and body position change how it feels to communicate - as well as the difference it makes in other's communication.
+They say that over half of communication is non-verbal.
+While this game will not teach body language skills, it will help you become very aware of how changes in your voice and body position change how it feels to communicate as well as the difference it makes in other’s communication.
 You will experience the difference between being loud or soft, singing or speaking, sitting or standing, eyes open or closed.
 While this might seem like the “silly” part of the game, understanding the kinesthetic aspect of communication is really important.

 When to Play: